Like it? Share it!

 Not Just About Running Faster or Further

-It’s not just about running faster or further, but expert ACSM certified personal trainer Sylvain Cyr’s advice to the distance or marathon runner, is to include programs that train to protect the entire body from injury.
+It’s not just about running faster or further; according to expert ACE certified personal trainer and Infofit president Andre Potvin, advice to the distance or marathon runner is to include programs that train to protect the entire body from injury.

 Marathon Runner Should Follow a Sleep Program